SAFEHR-data/PIXL/orthanc/orthanc-raw/README.md

 ### Configuration

-- The Docker image is a vanilla deployment of `orthancteam/orthanc` with an additional argument `ORTHANC_RAW_MAXIMUM_STORAGE_SIZE` to limit the storage size of the instance.
+- The Docker image is a deployment of `orthancteam/orthanc` with some extra configuration
+  - `ORTHANC_RAW_MAXIMUM_STORAGE_SIZE` to limit the storage size
+  - `ORTHANC_RAW_JOB_HISTORY_SIZE` has been increased so that while there is concurrent processing, the job should always exist for being able to query its status
+  - `ORTHANC_RAW_CONCURRENT_JOBS` has been increased to allow for more concurrent transfers from the VNA to orthanc raw.
 - All configuration is driven through customised JSON config files stored in the [config](./config/) directory.
 - The files are populated with values from environment variables and injected into the container as